aiblocks/docs/guides/anchor/2-bridge-server.md

     return response.status(200).end();
   }

-  // Because we have one Stellar account representing many customers, the
+  // Because we have one AiBlocks account representing many customers, the
   // customer the payment is intended for should be in the transaction memo. var customer = getAccountFromDb(payment.memo);